Skip to main content

 The event is free but booking is essential.
 Doors open at 6.30pm.

-Soirée With Molly
+Soirée with Molly

-Join us at The James Joyce Centre for an evening of song and the meanderings of Molly Bloom as she lays in her bed in the small hours of the morning performed by Caitriona Ní Threasaigh and Aching Shaiza on Satuday, June 15th at 7pm.
+Join us at The James Joyce Centre for an evening of song and the meanderings of Molly Bloom as she lays in her bed in the small hours of the morning performed by Caitriona Ní Threasaigh and Aching Shaiza on Saturday, June 14th at 7pm.
 Through this piece of stream-of-consciousness prose, songs are interwoven to enhance Molly’s story, giving a flavour of her operatic world as she contemplates her life and loves, past and present.

 Caitríona Ní Threasaigh studied at The Gaiety School of Acting (2011-13), the Michael Chekov Technique with Joerg Andres (2012-14) and Clown Through Mask with Sue Morrison (Canada ’17, ’19, ’23).
 A selection of her stage work includes Molly Bloom’s Soliliquy, 30 minute solo piece (’13-’25), Aches And Pains (’23), Questions, Questions!!, a clown show, (’23), The Tempest (Berlin ’16), and Aufseherin (’14).
 A selecetion from screen includes The Dry, RTE (’23), Saol Ella, TG4, (’23), Ros na Rún, TG4, (’14&’23), The West Kerry Cowboy (’17), Finky (Feature, Cine 4, ’18), and Deeper Thing (Feature, Nigeria, ’18).
 Several music videos include New Friends (’21), All Time (’20), Altar Wine and All I Ever Wanted (’19).